- Making Proper Flagpoles for this mount

 We Advise: Reading the entire building instructions and gathering the few tools and materials you will need BEFORE you begin construction of your flag pole is advised so that no steps are missed and the pole performs properly.

-Depending on what large flag or flags you will be flying 2½' x 4’ or 3’ x 5’, you can purchase quality dowel wood dowel rods from http://www.bairdbrothers.com (Click-Moldings then Click-Hardwood Dowel Rods then Click-Hickory).
+You can purchase quality dowel wood rods from http://www.bairdbrothers.com (Click-Moldings then Click-Hardwood Dowel Rods then Click-Hickory).
 We recommend 7’ foot - 1” OD (Outside diameter) hickory dowels for these larger flags at our stated maximum speed, and removing about 9” off the bottom "after" the pole has been stained, varnished and measured to the height of your individual bike.
-This will ensure that neither flag left nor right side will touch the ground while the bike is stopped or on the kickstand (see tip below about cutting).
-Spend time searching the net if you like but we have already done this work and Baird Brothers is the only company in the country we found that had the proper product
+This will ensure that neither flag left nor right side will touch the ground while the bike is stopped or on the kickstand (see tip below about cutting below).
+Spend time searching the net if you like but we have already done this work and Baird Brothers is the only company in the country we found that had the proper product.

 Pole Alternative: Home Depot

 Although we recommend the materials above because they have gone through extensive road testing.
 Home Depot does carry an Oak Closet dowel pole that should be acceptable.
 It is located in the "Decor Department".
-You would also need to sand down the top of this pole to a rounded shape before staining and varnishing or leave the end flat.
+You would also need to sand down the top of this pole to a rounded shape, leave the end flat or reduce the tip to 1" before staining, varnishing or painting (watch Youtube link below).
 Toppers are not available for this size dowel.
 The only advantage here is there is no shipping but the disadvantage is that there is no topper available unless you can have the pole end reduced to 1".

 Home Depot Brand: EVERBUILT

-Lowe's: Lowe's carries a similar pole but it's only in "Poplar" which is not near as strong and not recommended.
+Lowe's: Lowe's carries a similar pole but it's made of "Poplar" which is not recommended.